citp/privacy-policy-historical/m/mo/mov/moviegoods.com.md

-If you believe that MovieGoods, Inc. is not abiding by its posted privacy policy, please contact our Privacy Advocate by email at [help@moviegoods.com](mailto:help@moviegoods.com), or telephone at (702) 382-7414, or fax at (702) 388-7414, or by mail at 6850 Paradise Road, Las Vegas, Nevada 89119.
+If you believe that MovieGoods, Inc. is not abiding by its posted privacy policy, please contact our Privacy Advocate by email at [help@moviegoods.com](mailto:help@moviegoods.com), or telephone at (919) 595-1110, or by mail at 9300 Globe Center Drive, Suite 116, Morrisville, North Carolina 5760.

 ## Information Collection and Use